-Professional Car Transportation Design Portfolio
+Making a Professional Car Design Portfolio

-Hi friends, at the end of my summer vacation in Italy I met a young ex student from a british car design school who wanted to show me his portfolio for some tips before looking for a job.
-As usual I told him that I was happy to do it and so we did.
-He came with his portable PC and showed me a sort of Power Point presentation with all the selected projects, at the end he also had his CV.
-I asked him to show the presentation again, at the end of the second round I started to give him my constructive critic.
+Hi friends, at the end of my summer vacation in Italy I met a young ex-student from a British car design school who wanted to show me his portfolio for some tips before looking for a job.
+As usual, I told him that I was happy to do it, and so we did.
+He came with his portable PC and showed me a sort of PowerPoint presentation with all the selected projects and his CV at the end.
+I asked him to show the presentation again.
+At the end of the second round I started to give him my constructive critique.

-Check out the order of your book, it has to provoke emotions so what is the best order to do so?
+Check out the order of your book.
+It has to provoke emotions, so what is the best order to do so?

 © 2009 Luciano Bove